 - joint pain

-- in men, an inability to get or maintain an erection (erectile dysfunction)
+- an inability to get or maintain an erection (erectile dysfunction)

-- in women, irregular periods or absent periods
+- irregular periods or stopped or missed periods

 - persistent or worrying symptoms that could be caused by haemochromatosis – particularly if you have a northern European family background

-- a parent or sibling with haemochromatosis, even if you don't have symptoms yourself – tests can be done to check if you're at risk of developing problems
+- a parent or sibling with haemochromatosis, even if you do not have symptoms yourself – tests can be done to check if you're at risk of developing problems

-Talk to your GP about whether you should have blood tests to check for haemochromatosis.
+Talk to the GP about whether you should have blood tests to check for haemochromatosis.

 Treatments for haemochromatosis

 There's currently no cure for haemochromatosis, but there are treatments that can reduce the amount of iron in the body and reduce the risk of damage.